Sprewell Bluff Park

 At one time, a dam on the Flint River was proposed by the U.S. Army Corps of Engineers.
 Governor Jimmy Carter was invited to float the Flint and see the natural beauty that would be destroyed by the installment of a major lake.
 Realizing this, Governor Carter vetoed the proposal and the Flint River was saved.
 It is unique in its natural history, having one of the few Montane Longleaf Pine forests left.
 The site also protects the threatened Blue Darter fish and the Flint River is one of a few places that Shoal Bass or "Redeye Bass" are located in Georgia.
 Sprewell Bluff was named for its original 1850’s owner, Jeptha Sprewell.

 Sprewell Bluff Park is open from dawn to dusk and is operated by Upson County.
 There is a $5 entrance fee into the park that helps in maintaining Sprewell Bluff Park.
-If you would like reserve a pavilion at the park or purchase a season pass, please call 706-647-7012.
-Coming soon!
-Cabin Rentals at Sprewell Bluff Park!
+If you would like to reserve a pavilion at the park, purchase a season pass or rent a cabin at Sprewell Bluff, please call 706-601-6711.
+You can also rent cabins by visiting www.reserveamerica.com

 The Thomaston-Upson Chamber of Commerce unites our members and the community by promoting strategic economic growth, enhancing the quality of life and creating a positive business climate for Upson County.